nsaikiran/impression/_drafts/For-the-glory-of-gaints.md

 time transiting from Python to C is [difficult](2015-01-07-A-Difficult-thing-for-beginners.md)

 As I was exploring C, I understood many concepts that make up software systems as we see them today.
 Reading [ The C Programming Language ](https://www.goodreads.com/book/show/515601.The_C_Programming_Language) helped me soo much.
-That will always top my favorite book list.
+That book is concise, precise and always top my favorite books list.
-It was so concise and precise.
+In fact every book by [Brian Kernighan ](https://www.cs.princeton.edu/~bwk/) is worth reading.

 After knowing all this.
 I had to do this drawing and stick in my class room.

 ![DMR](../assets/images/dmr Pic.jpg)

 And now UNIX.
-C language also played important role in developement of UNIX operating system.
+C language also played important role in development of UNIX operating system.
 Developed by  Ken Thompson, Dennis Ritchie and others.
-We all know that the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) will definitely guide us through better software developement.
+We all know that the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) will definitely guide us through better software development.

 You *must* see these videos about UNIX:
 - [UNIX: Making Computers Easier To Use -- AT&T Archives film from 1982, Bell Laboratories](https://www.youtube.com/watch?v=XvDZLjaCJuw)